pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 ### J

 "Shake off all the fears of servile prejudices, under which weak minds are servilely crouched.
 Fix reason firmly in her seat, and call on her tribunal for every fact, every opinion.
 Question with boldness even the existence of a God; because, if there be one, he must more approve of the homage of reason than that of blindfolded fear."
-–Thomas Jefferson
+--Thomas Jefferson

 "A government big enough to give you everything you want is strong enough to take everything you have."
-–Thomas Jefferson
+--Thomas Jefferson

 "Information is the currency of democracy."
 --Thomas Jefferson